Why Google Trends is one of the best product research & eCommerce tools

 There are many advantages to using this unique data set for eCommerce, including but not limited to:

-• Massive Scale of Data: Google processes trillions of searches annually, making the dataset extremely large and diverse.
+• Massive scale of data: Google processes trillions of searches annually, making the dataset extremely large and diverse.
 This also means there’s less bias towards a single demographic, so a given analysis is far less likely to be skewed.

 Generating subcategories

-To determine which category to explore more deeply, we can use Google or an LLM with a prompt like, “top categories of apparel by fashion style.”
+To determine which category to explore more deeply, use Google or an LLM with a prompt like, “top categories of apparel by fashion style.”
 Adding “by fashion style” helps filter out categories with limited growth potential, such as basic items like shirts or pants, which mainly fluctuate with seasonal demand.

 With this prompt, ChatGPT provides the following categories: